puge8/android-freckle/README.md

 * Clone [Android-Freckle](https://github.com/meshnesh/android-freckle) inside your working folder.
 * Start Android Studio
 * Select "Open Project" and select the generated root Project folder.
+* Setup the Keystore configuration by following the steps below;
+    1. Create an account in firebase if you do not own one
+    2. Create an application an application.
+    3. Follow the steps for setting up crashlytics on an android application.
+    4. Download the `google-services.json` file and paste it in `app/src` folder.
+    5. Run your application to make sure the application is connected to the `firebase crashlytics`

 ## Running the application on an emulator or actual device